bechtleav360/Maverick.UserProfileService/docs/Installation/Configuration/Database Connection.md

 The UserProfileService uses a graph database called [ArangoDb](https://www.arangodb.com/).

-Example configuration section (as pasrt of the complete appsettings file):
+Example configuration section (as part of the complete appsettings file):

 ```json
 {